 Learn the intracacies of driving in Lisbon, with our helpful guide of Lisbon Driving Tips.

-Every seasos has its travel benefits.
+Every season has its travel benefits.
 Which season suits your travel needs best?

 While the capital itself is filled with more urban sights, there are myriad Lisbon, Portugal beaches within easy driving distance.
 Just a hop, skip, and a jump over the Tagus River lies Costa da Caparica, an idyllic setting for any traveler, whether you crave a little R&R or some adrenaline-fueled fun.
 The town centers on Praça da Liberdade, where you'll find plentiful shops and cafes.
 While this sandy stretch is quite popular with families, Costa da Caparica beach is also a great spot to learn how to surf.
 Sign up for a class with a surf school, like Duckdive or Gota d'Agua, and start hanging ten in no time.

 A Costa da Caparica beach trip wouldn't be complete without indulging in its plentiful, fresh seafood.
 Pelicano & Kikiriki dishes up contemporary Portuguese meals in a blissful seaside location.
-The beachfront Unik Lounge makes an idyllic setting for seafood-heavy tapas, like chocos and grilled giant tiger prawns.
+The beachfront Restaurante - Bar Praia Riviera makes an idyllic setting for seafood-heavy tapas, like chocos and grilled giant tiger prawns.
 The family-run O Mercado offers a wider range of dishes.
 If you're looking to while away the afternoon or relax after a long day of sightseeing, you can't beat the coastal grill Borda d'Agua.

 Costa da Caparica is teeming with good value choices for accommodations.
 The Residencial Mar e Sol offers clean, if a little small, rooms and a varied breakfast menu.
 The Hotel Residencial Colibri is perfect for travelers seeking a little peace and quiet, but not wanting to sacrifice a central location.
-Catch a seaside view from the warm and welcoming Hotel Real, or the unpretentious Ever Caparica Beach & Conference Hotel.
+Catch a seaside view from the warm and welcoming Hotel Real.

 The car rental process doesn't have to be stressful.
 Understand all of the fees you may encounter.